Sri Hanumath sametha Sri Sitarama temple of Nayaks' period

 Madurai and Nayak dynasty

-Krishnadevaraya, the emperor of Vijayanagara, sent his general Nagama Nayak to Madurai in order to punish the Virasekhara Chola for despoiling the Pandyas who were under the protection of Vijayanagara.
+Krishnadevaraya, the emperor of Vijayanagara, sent his general Nagama Nayak to Madurai to punish the Virasekhara Chola for despoiling the Pandyas who were under the protection of Vijayanagara.
 Having defeated the Chola, Nagama proclaimed Madurai as his own.
 Provoked, Krishnadevaraya sent Visvanatha Nayak son of Nagama Nayak himself to produce his father in the royal court.
-As a reward for his loyalty Visvanatha Nayak was made ruler of Madurai during 1529.
+As a reward, for his loyalty Visvanatha Nayak was made ruler of Madurai during 1529.
 Visvanatha Nayak and his son Krishnappa Nayak supported successive rayas till 1565, thereupon Krishnappa Nayak set up an independent Madurai kingdom with the help of his father.
-Thus Madurai Nayak's dynasty started from 1529.
+Thus Madurai Nayak's dynasty started in 1529.

 Tirumalai Nayak Mahal